ketanhdoshi/ketanhdoshi.github.io/_posts/2021-06-02-Transformers-Why.md

 *Encoder Decoder Attention (Image by Author)*

 ## Conclusion
-Hopefully, this gives you a feel for what goes on inside the Transformer during Training.
-As we discussed in the previous article, it runs in a loop during Inference but most of the processing remains the same.

-The Multi-head Attention module is what gives the Transformer its power.
-In the next article, we will continue our journey and go one step deeper to really understand the details of how Attention is computed.
+Hopefully, .....

-And finally, if you are interested in NLP, you might also enjoy my article on Beam Search, and my other series on Audio Deep Learning and Reinforcement Learning.
+And finally, if you are interested in NLP, you might also enjoy .

 [State-of-the-Art Techniques](https://ketanhdoshi.github.io/Audio-Intro/)